Comparing the Best Airline Credit Card Offers

 Chase Sapphire Preferred® Card

-There is a $95 annual fee, although it is waived for the first year.
+There is a $95 annual fee, which is not waived in the first year.
 While the CSP can be used for booking airfare on any airline, the trade-off is that you don't get some of the same airline-specific benefits offered by co-branded airline cards.

 Southwest Rapid Rewards® Plus Credit Card

-Like the Rapid Rewards Premier and Priority cards, this card offers the same sign-up bonus of 40,000 points for spending $1,000 in your first 3 months.
+Like the Rapid Rewards Premier and Priority cards, this card offers the same sign-up bonus of 40,000 bonus points if you spend $1,000 in the first 3 months.
 However, that's with a lower annual fee of $69.
 You also get 2X points for Southwest purchases, as well as partner hotel and car rental purchases.
 This card has no blackout dates and no seat restrictions.